geothachankary/airport-explorer-book/README.md

 ![]()

-Finally, a user can also select any Starbucks branch and view more information about that branch.
+Finally, a user can also select any airport to view more information about it.

 ![]()